Dragon Their Feet

-- New Vegas however, has a possible subversion in that you yourself could be the Big Bad.
+- Fallout: New Vegas however, has a possible subversion in that you yourself could be the Big Bad.
 Also, the Final Boss is arguably Legate Lanius, The Dragon to Caesar, who by this point is most likely dead and rotten, playing this trope straight.

 - Likewise, for alternative playthroughs aside from the above route.
 It's possible to kill President Kimball of the NCR in an assassination before confronting General Oliver if you sided with the Legion or have other reasons for wanting NCR weakened.
 If Legate Lanius isn't the Final Boss in your game, then the other contender is certainly going to be General Oliver.

-- This sort of happens in the "Revenge" ending of Grand Theft Auto IV.
+- This happens in the "Revenge" ending of Grand Theft Auto IV.
 If you choose to execute Big Bad Dmitri Rascalov, minor villain Jimmy Pegorino shows up, kills the player character's girlfriend, and runs off (with the final mission being the player chasing Jimmy down and killing him).

 - Ogre Battle has many examples, but the most obvious is in Tactics Ogre.
 Xaebos plays this role to the Galgastani remnants, whose main leader has either stabbed himself or been sufficiently guillotined off-screen.

-- In Tomb Raider 2, the Big Bad turns himself into a giant Chinese dragon and is fought and killed by Lara in a massive boss battle in the game's second to last level.
+- In Tomb Raider II, the Big Bad turns himself into a giant Chinese dragon and is fought and killed by Lara in a massive boss battle in the game's second to last level.
 In the last level, Lara is relaxing at home when the Big Bad's remaining men crash through the front door, led by the Big Bad's 8-foot tall, dual-shotgun-wielding The Dragon.

-- Duran, The Dragon to Kerrigan is conspicuously absent from Starcraft: Brood War's final battle.
+- Duran, The Dragon to Kerrigan is conspicuously absent from Starcraft Brood War's final battle.
 Finishing the game's secret mission reveals he was The Mole for a fourth faction all along, and has now returned to his true masters.

 - This happens in the "true ending" path of Contra: Hard Corps.
 You defeat the Big Bad at the end of the 2nd to last level.
 At the beginning of the last level, The Dragon shows up to fight you.
 When you point out that his boss is dead, he replies that he doesn't care and just likes fighting.

-- In Tales Of Vesperia, one could argue that Zagi is at least temporarily the Dragon for every villain except for Cumore and Alexei, who share Yeager as their Dragon.
+- In Tales of Vesperia, one could argue that Zagi is at least temporarily the Dragon for every villain except for Cumore and Alexei, who share Yeager as their Dragon.
 Yeager's Dragon, of course, would be Zagi.

-- Sort of happens in Wario Land 2, where after going through the game, fighting the Big Bad multiple times and going through the secret worlds, the very final level ends with a battle against The Dragon (the giant spear man) on an invisible floor.
+- Sort of happens in Wario Land II, where after going through the game, fighting the Big Bad multiple times and going through the secret worlds, the very final level ends with a battle against The Dragon (the giant spear man) on an invisible floor.

-- This happens in Prototype.
+- This happens in [PROTOTYPE].
 You kill the Big Bad in a Climax Boss fight about 4/5ths of the way through the game, and her "offspring" the Supreme Hunter then spends the rest of the game manipulating you to destroy Blackwatch and allow the city to be nuked, so the Supreme Hunter can escape undetected and restart the infection elsewhere.